-- "PEAL" means Prince Edward Air Ltd. - "Plans" means trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered education savings plans, registered disability savings plans and tax-free savings accounts each as defined in the Tax Act. - "Security holders Agreement" means the security holders agreement dated as of June 9, 2005, among the Fund, the Trust, the Partnership, the GP, the Virmani Family Trust, the Mills Family Trust and the Porteous Family Trust; - "SL Express" means Skylink Express Inc. - "SL Partnership" means the partnership between the Fund and SL Express entered into on July 17, 2009. - "Special Voting Units" means the units of the Fund to be issued to represent voting rights in the Fund that accompany the Exchangeable LP Units. - "Tax Act" means the Income Tax Act (Canada) and the regulations thereunder. - "Trust" means Cargojet Operating Trust, an unincorporated, limited purpose trust established under the laws of the Province of Ontario. - "TSA" means the Transportation Security Administration. - "TSX" means the Toronto Stock Exchange. - "Unitholders" means the holders of Units. - "Units" means units of the Fund other than Special Voting Units. - "Variable Voting Shares" means the variable voting shares of the Company. - "Voting Unitholders" means holders of Units and Special Voting Units. - "Voting Units" means the Units and Special Voting Units. - "Voting Shares" means the Common Voting Shares and Variable Voting Shares, or as applicable, any one of them. - "wet lease" see definition for "ACMI".
+"Plans" means trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered education savings plans, registered disability savings plans and tax-free savings accounts each as defined in the Tax Act.

+"Security holders Agreement" means the security holders agreement dated as of June 9, 2005, among the Fund, the Trust, the Partnership, the GP, the Virmani Family Trust, the Mills Family Trust and the Porteous Family Trust;

+"Tax Act" means the Income Tax Act (Canada) and the regulations thereunder.

+"Trust" means Cargojet Operating Trust, an unincorporated, limited purpose trust established under the laws of the Province of Ontario.

+"TSA" means the Transportation Security Administration.

+"TSX" means the Toronto Stock Exchange.

+"Unitholders" means the holders of Units.

+"Variable Voting Shares" means the variable voting shares of the Company.

+"Voting Shares" means the Common Voting Shares and Variable Voting Shares, or as applicable, any one of them.